10 Inviting Entryway Decor Ideas

 Shine a Light

 Make sure your entryway includes a light source.
 A lamp will offer a welcoming glow that’s easy to switch on when you walk in the door.
 If you have a hanging light in the entryway, make sure the fixture is high enough that tall guests won’t have to watch their heads.
 A new light fixture can change the look of a room.
 And if you’re worried about the wiring, don’t; there are plenty of ways to add lighting without wires or cords.
 Looking for something more?
 Here is a comprehensive list of entryway furniture ideas to help you spruce up your home.

 Define the Space with a Rug

 A rug not only comes in handy as a spot for guests to wipe their feet, but it can help define the space if your entryway is large or open to the rest of the home.
-Make sure your entryway rug is easy to clean, since it will see a lot of foot traffic.
-Ruggable offers 3×5 rugs—a great size for most entryways—that are machine washable.
+For an, use a rug that’s easy to clean, since it will see a lot of foot traffic.

 Utilize Wall-Mounted Shelves

-When it comes to great entryway decor ideas, wall shelves are a logical choice.
+When it comes to great entryway decor ideas, hanging wall shelves is a logical choice.
 Not only do they provide a catch-all place for small items such as keys, coins and mail, they also function as decoration.
 Use wall shelves to display a favorite photo or plant to brighten up your entryway.
-This shelf and magnetic key holder looks great and is highly functional.
-And, it is five-star rated, with lots of photos from happy customers showing how it looks in their home.

 Add a Table

 If you have the space, add a console table or a short stack of cubbies in your entryway for some extra storage.
 If you don’t have room for a console table, a small end table will give you a spot to set your things down while you get settled.
-If you do have room, build this entryway clutter-busting storage locker and organizer.
+Want to make a good first impression?
+Here’s how to decorate your entryway table.